 - The flavonoids present in the cocoa powder used in chocolates are similar to those found in red wines and certain fruits.
 As doctors suggest that a glass of red wine is good for your heart, a similar proposition can be presented for your kids in regards to chocolate.

-- The antioxidants present in the chocolate play a key role in taking care of any free radicals within the child’s body, and preventing them from damaging the body internally.
+- The antioxidants present in the chocolate play a key role in taking care of any free radicals within the child’s body and preventing them from damaging the body internally.

 - Dark chocolate is considered a healthy choice by many, simply because of the presence of various minerals such as selenium, zinc, potassium, magnesium, iron and many others, making a part of its constitution.

 - Most parents avoid giving their children chocolate due to the belief that eating chocolate causes teeth to decay.
 The truth is actually the opposite since chocolate actually works towards reducing the presence of plaque.
+Cleaning teeth properly, twice a day at least, will reduce the chances of decay and help maintain dental health.

-Side Effects of Chocolate when Taken in Excessive Quantities
+Side Effects of Chocolate When Taken in Excessive Quantities

 Even though chocolates might provide a lot of happiness and some health benefits, the effects of chocolates on toddlers and kids, when consumed in improper circumstances or quantities, can be harmful temporarily or even in the long term.